mithereal/wp-comet/README.md

 # wp-comet
-wordpress tool to sync with quantel emulator (comet)
+wordpress tool to sync with (business basic [~ 1980]) emulator comet

+main pcs running this software were quantel.